Hackers News Hackers News

 Jennifer sherman

-The flaws, published on April 14, 2026, could allow unauthenticated remote attackers to execute arbitrary commands and bypass authentication entirely, posing a serious risk to enterprise environments relying on FortiSandbox for advanced threat detection.
+• These flaws, disclosed on April 14, 2026, could allow unauthenticated attackers to execute arbitrary commands and bypass authentication.

 OS Command Injection Flaw (CVE-2026-39808)

-The first vulnerability, tracked as CVE-2026-39808, is an Improper Neutralization of Special Elements used in an OS Command, classified under CWE-78.
+The first vulnerability, identified as CVE-2026-39808, is an improper neutralization of special elements used in an OS command, categorized under CWE-78.
+This flaw resides within the FortiSandbox API component.

-• FortiSandbox PaaS 5.0 — not impacted; no action required
+• FortiSandbox PaaS 5.0 is not impacted and requires no action.

-The vulnerability was responsibly disclosed by Samuel de Lucas Maroto from KPMG Spain, and Fortinet has acknowledged the researcher’s contribution.
+This vulnerability was responsibly reported by Samuel de Lucas Maroto from KPMG Spain, and Fortinet has acknowledged his contribution.

 Authentication Bypass via Path Traversal (CVE-2026-39813)

-Like the first flaw, this vulnerability also carries a CVSSv3 score of 9.1 and requires no user interaction or prior authentication, making it equally dangerous in exposed deployments.
-This vulnerability was internally discovered and reported by Loic Pantano of Fortinet PSIRT.
+Like the first vulnerability, CVE-2026-39813 also carries a CVSSv3 score of 9.1.
+It requires no user interaction or prior authentication, making it equally dangerous in any exposed deployment.
+This vulnerability was discovered and reported internally by Loic Pantano of Fortinet PSIRT.

-Neither vulnerability has been observed as exploited in the wild as of publication, but given their critical severity scores and unauthenticated attack vectors, organizations should treat these disclosures as high-priority.
+As of this publication, there is no evidence that either vulnerability has been exploited in the wild.
+However, given their critical severity and unauthenticated attack vectors, organizations should treat these disclosures with the highest priority.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.